Freeness and equivariant stable homotopy: Free R -homology

-Moreover, a basis for \(E\) and \(E'\) gives a basis for \(E\wedge E'\) by boxing them together. \end{proposition} \begin{proof} Again, it suffices to show this for free spectra.
+\begin{proposition} The category \(\Sp^{G}_{R,\fpr}\) is a symmetric monoidal subcategory of \(\Sp^{G}\) for the smash product.
+A basis for \(E\) and \(E'\) gives a basis for \(E\wedge E'\) by boxing them together. \end{proposition} \begin{proof} Again, it suffices to show this for free spectra.
 If \(V\) and \(V'\) are virtual vector bundles on \(T\) and \(T'\) respectively, then we have a natural equivalence

 where the latter is just the Thom spectrum of product of \(V\) and \(V'\) over \(T\times T'\).
 The result follows from recalling that the functor \(R\wedge(\mhyphen)\) is a strong symmetric monoidal functor from \(G\)-spectra to \(R\)-modules. \end{proof}